-Disclaimer Deed and Divorce | Waiving Community Property in a Home
+Disclaimer Deed and Divorce in Arizona | Waiving Community Property Interest in a Home

 The Scottsdale family law attorneys at Hildebrand Law, PC want to provide you with information regarding the restrictions on selling a home during an Arizona divorce.
 The Arizona Court of Appeals issued a seminal decision regarding the effect of signing a Disclaimer Deed signed in Arizona on a home purchased during an Arizona marriage in the case of Bell-Kilbourne v.
 Bell-Kilbourne.

-The home was, therefore, titled in Wife’s sole name as her sole and separate property.
-Husband subsequently signed a Disclaimer Deed indicating he waived any community property interest in the home and confirming the home as Wife’s sole and separate property.
+The home was, therefore, titled in Wife’s name as her sole and separate property.
+Husband subsequently signed a Disclaimer Deed indicating he waived any community property interest in the home and confirming the home as Wife’s separate property.
 The parties paid the mortgage with community funds throughout their marriage.

-The Arizona divorce trial court ruled that the evidence presented at trial clearly proved the parties’ intention at the time they purchased the home was that the home was to be community property and, further, that Husband did not intend to gift his community property residence to Wife as her sole and separate property.
+The Arizona divorce trial court ruled that the evidence presented at trial proved the parties’ intention at the time they purchased the home was that the home was to be community property and, further, that Husband did not intend to gift his community property residence to Wife as her sole and separate property.

 The Arizona Court of appeals referred back to its prior ruling in Bender v.
 Bender for the proposition that spouses are free to determine the status of their property during a marriage as either sole and separate property or community property.
 The Arizona Court of Appeals concluded that Husband waived his community property interest by signing the Disclaimer Deed to the home.

-The Court specifically rejected Husband’s attempt to distinguish his case was different from the prior Bender case because community funds were used to purchase the home whereas separate funds were used to purchase the home in the Bender case.
-Specifically, the Court held that the Bender decision was not based upon whether separate or community funds were used to purchase the property but, instead, the sole existence of a Disclaimer Deed signed by a spouse.
+The Court expressly rejected Husband’s attempt to distinguish his case was different from the prior Bender case because community funds were used to purchase the home whereas separate funds were used to buy the home in the Bender case.
+Specifically, the Court held that the Bender decision was not based upon whether separate or community resources were used to purchase the property but, instead, the sole existence of a Disclaimer Deed signed by a spouse.
 The Court also noted that Husband had not claimed his signing of the Disclaimer Deed was the result of Fraud or Mistake.

-The Arizona Court of Appeals specifically rejected the argument that the intention of the parties as to whether the home would be separate or community property did not matter and that the plain language of the Disclaimer Deed providing that the Wife was to take ownership of the property as her sole and separate property was to be enforced.
+The Arizona Court of Appeals expressly rejected the argument that the intention of the parties as to whether the home would be separate or community property did not matter and that the plain language of the Disclaimer Deed providing that the Wife was to take ownership of the property as her sole and separate property was to be enforced.

 The court justified its distinction on the In Re Sims’ Estate case by pointing out that the husband in this case never had an interest in the home when it was purchased and, therefore, the requirement of Sims’ that contemporaneous conduct inconsistent with the intent to waive a community property interest in the home applied.

 Wife rebutted the presumption that the home acquired during the marriage was community property by introducing the Disclaimer Deed into Evidence.
 The burden of proof then shifted to Husband to present sufficient evidence to establish a community property claim to the home.

-Disclaimer Deed and Divorce AZ | Don’t Forget the Community Lien
+Don’t Forget the Community Lien in Arizona

-The take away from this case are that a spouse who signs a Disclaimer Deed to a home or other parcel of real estate presumptively waives their community property interest to that property.
+The take away from this case is that a spouse who signs a Disclaimer Deed to a home or other parcel of real estate presumptively waives their community property interest in that property.
 That spouse then bears the burden of proving that the signing of that Disclaimer Deed was the result of fraud, mistake or other evidence to establish the home was community property, such as a subsequent Deed titling the home back to the parties as community property.

 Also, the community lien is not the amount spent on the home to improve it but, instead, the extent to which those improvements increased the market value of the home.
-Even then, you should understand that community lien belongs to both Husband and Wife such that it will be equitably divided between both Husband and Wife, which likely results in Husband receiving only one half of those amounts.
+Even then, you should understand that community lien belongs to both Husband and Wife such that it will be equitably divided between both Husband and Wife, which likely results in Husband receiving only one-half of those amounts.